I don't know why we were in Brussels. We had planned to go through Antwerp, toward Lille, on our way to Paris for the New Year.

 Kim asked at a shop.
 The woman didn't like her.

-Ultimately, we stumbled accidentally onto a "Formule 1," the brand of super-cheap simple hotel that a coworker of mine had recommended.
+Ultimately, we stumbled accidentally onto a "Formule 1," the brand of super-cheap simple hotel recommended by Than, my co-worker who had loaned us the early-model Mercedes for the trip.